drcforbin/rwte/README.md

 ## Todo

 * Shifted function/insert/del/end/etc keys, like what's done in urxvt
-* In rendering, identify runs of chars with the same attributes, and render them at the same time (rather than setting up the attrs for each and every char)
-* Get rid of clearrow.
-It makes things flicker.
 * Parse command arguments
 * Implement urgent and bell in Window
 * Look into XEMBED